Maubeuge: Climate

-Maubeuge has a oceanic climate (Köppen climate classification Cfb).
+Maubeuge has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Maubeuge is 10.6 C. The average annual rainfall is 880.8 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 18.5 C, and lowest in January, at around 3.2 C. The highest temperature ever recorded in Maubeuge was 37.5 C on 7 August 2003; the coldest temperature ever recorded was -17.5 C on 16 January 1985.

 Population

 Economy

 There are important foundries, forges and blast furnaces, together with manufactures of machine tools and porcelain.

 The town has a board of trade arbitration, a communal college, a commercial and industrial school.

 Transport

 Being close to the Belgian border, Maubeuge station has two lines to Belgium: one leading North towards Mons, the other Eastbound to Charleroi.
 Neither have seen passenger service for several years; however, from December 2018 a limited service to Namur via Charleroi was announced.
 Trains to the South-West are frequent.

-There is an aerodrome in nearby Elesmes but it is purely recreational, with no facilities for commercial air transport of either passengers or cargo.
+The nearest airports are Charleroi Airport, located 64 km north east, Lille Airport, located 83 km north west and Brussels Airport, located 103 km north of Maubeuge.